Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Problem Formulation and Algorithm Design

 Then, the computational complexity of the proposed iterative algorithm is analysed.
 Specifically, the computational complexity mainly comes from solving the divided three subproblems, i.e., \eqref{eq_opti_resource_association}, \eqref{eq_opti_passive} and \eqref{eq_opti_trajectory}.
-Regarding the first subproblem, we propose a two-tier algorithm that incorporates both Dinkelbach's algorithm and the penalty method to effectively address it.
+Regarding the first subproblem, we propose an iterative penalty algorithm that incorporates both Dinkelbach's algorithm to effectively address it.
 It is presumed that the interior point method will be employed to compute the transformed standard convex optimization problem.
-Consequently, the computational complexity for resolving the first subproblem can be expressed as $\mathcal{O}_1=\mathcal{O}(L_1L_2(5NK)^{3.5})$, where $L_1$ and $L_2$ denote the number of iterations in the outer and inner loops, respectively.
-In terms of the subproblem designing the passive beamforming, the computational complexity is dominated by handling the optimization problem \eqref{eq_opti_passive_trans}, which is given by $\mathcal{O}_2=\mathcal{O}(L_3(4NK+2M)^{3.5})$, where $L_3$ is the number of iteration.
+Consequently, the computational complexity for resolving the first subproblem can be expressed as $\mathcal{O}_1=\mathcal{O}(L_1(5NK)^{3.5})$, where $L_1$ denotes the total iterations number of the Algorithm 1.
+The computational complexity of addressing the subproblem \eqref{eq_opti_passive_trans} can be expressed as $\mathcal{O}_2=\mathcal{O}((6NK+2M)^{3.5})$, which is significantly lower than the computing complexity associated with using the semidefinite relaxation (SDR) method for addressing this subproblem, given by $\mathcal{O}((4NK+2M^2)^{3.5})$.
 For the subproblem 3, the SCA technique is adopted to transform the UAV trajectory problem into a convex optimization problem.
-Supposing $L_4$ is the number of iteration, the the computational complexity can be determined as $\mathcal{O}_3=\mathcal{O}(L_4(4NK+2N)^{3.5})$.
-Therefore, the total computing complexity of the proposed algorithm can be expressed as $\mathcal{O}_\mathrm{tol}=L(\mathcal{O}_1+\mathcal{O}_2+\mathcal{O}_2)$, where $L$ denotes the total iteration number of the proposed algorithm.
+The the computational complexity can be determined as $\mathcal{O}_3=\mathcal{O}((4NK+2N)^{3.5})$.
+Therefore, the total computing complexity of the proposed algorithm can be expressed as $\mathcal{O}_\mathrm{tol}=\widehat{L}(\mathcal{O}_1+\mathcal{O}_2+\mathcal{O}_2)$, where $\widehat{L}$ denotes the total iteration number of the proposed algorithm.
 Based on the overall computational complexity analysis, it is evident that the computing complexity is intricately connected to both the quantity of sub-time slots ($N$) and the number of elements installed at STAR-RIS ($M$).